sean-horn/private-chef-administration/source/installation/ha.rst

 The back-end servers will share a Virtual IP Address (which we will refer to later as the ``back-end VIP``), which needs to be accessible from the front-end servers.
-This VIP will be created and managed by Private Chef but will need be added to DNS to access the cluster.
+This VIP will be created and managed by Private Chef but will need to be added to DNS to access the cluster.

 Back-End disk configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~